 Chief Justice of the Peace Kevin Higgins

-Judge Higgins came to the bench from the Nevada Attorney General’s Office after 16 years as a prosecutor.
-At the time of his appointment, he was the Chief Deputy Attorney General for the Reno Office.
-During his tenure at the AG's Office, he prosecuted everything from DUI's to death penalty cases; and argued in the Nevada Supreme Court, the United States District Court, the Ninth Circuit Court of Appeals, and the United States Supreme Court, as well as almost every District Court in Nevada.
+Judge Higgins was the Chief Deputy Attorney with the Nevada Attorney General’s Office before his election to the bench.
+During his time there, Judge Higgins prosecuted everything from DUI's to death penalty cases; and argued in the Nevada Supreme Court, the United States District Court, the Ninth Circuit Court of Appeals, the United States Supreme Court, as well as almost every District Court in Nevada.

-Judge Higgins is active in the community, a Boy Scout leader, and a founding member of the Sparks Centennial Sunrise Rotary Club.
+Judge Higgins is active in the community and is a founding member of the Sparks Centennial Sunrise Rotary Club.
 His wife, Tammy, is a nationally recognized first grade teacher who is also active in many local community groups.
 They have three adult children.

 Justice of the Peace Jessica Longley

 Judge Longley is a third-generation Sparks resident who has a strong commitment to the law, family, and community.
 She has over 18 years of experience working within the criminal justice system.
 Judge Longley is also a proud second-generation Sparks High School graduate.
 She attended the University of Nevada and the University of Nebraska, graduating at the top of her class with a Bachelor of Science Degree in Criminal Justice.
 Judge Longley attended law school in Springfield, Massachusetts.